Blastomycosis: History

 The organisms causing blastomycosis have existed for millions of years.
 The pathogenic group of onygenalean fungi that give rise to conditions including blastomycosis and histoplasmosis emerged approximately 150 million years ago.
 The most closely related blastomycosis-causing fungi, Blastomyces dermatitidis and Blastomyces gilchristii, diverged during the Pleistocene, approximately 1.9 million years ago.

 At the Koster Site in Illinois, evidence pointing to possible blastomycosis infections among Late Woodland Native Americans has been identified.
 At that site, Dr. Jane Buikstra found evidence for what may have been an epidemic of a serious spinal disease in adolescents and young adults.
 Several of the skeletons showed lesions in the spinal vertebrae in the lower back.
-There are two modern diseases that produce lesions in the bone similar to the ones Dr. Buikstra found in these prehistoric specimens: spinal TB and blastomycosis.
+Two modern diseases produce lesions in the bone similar to the ones Dr. Buikstra found in these prehistoric specimens: spinal tuberculosis and blastomycosis.
 The bony lesions in these two diseases are practically identical.
 Blastomycosis seems more probable as these young people in Late Woodland and Mississippian times may have been affected because they were spending more time cultivating plants than their Middle Woodland predecessors had done.
 If true, it would be another severe penalty Late Woodland people had to pay as they shifted to agriculture as a way of life, and it would be a contributing factor to shortening their lifespans compared to those of the Middle Woodland people.

 Blastomycosis was first described by Thomas Caspar Gilchrist in 1894, as a skin disease.
 Because of this, blastomycosis is sometimes called "Gilchrist's disease".
 Gilchrist initially identified the cause of the disease as a protozoan, but later correctly identified it as a fungus.
-In 1898 he and William Royal Stokes published the first description of Blastomyces dermatitidis.
+In 1898, he and William Royal Stokes published the first description of Blastomyces dermatitidis.
 Gilchrist referred to the disease as "blastomycetic dermatitis".